Great Potosí Mint Fraud of 1649

-The Great Potosí Mint Fraud of 1649 was a financial fraud involving the fineness of silver coinage that began in Potosí, Bolivia.
+The Great Potosí Mint Fraud of 1649 was a financial fraud involving the fineness of silver coinage that began in Potosí, Spanish Viceroyalty of Peru, now Bolivia.
 The scandal had worldwide effects that lasted for decades.

 Background

 Potosí was founded in 1545 as a mining town near Cerro Rico, a mountain that contained enormous quantities of silver ore.
 By 1570, a new process using mercury amalgamation was developed that allowed the silver ores of the mountain to be profitably exploited using forced labor in hazardous conditions.
+In 1572, the first mint of Potosí was constructed to process the smelted silver into real coins, which were then shipped to Arica on the western coast of South America and from there to the Spanish Main and points around the world.
 By the early 17th century, Potosí had a population of 160,000.
-In 1572, the first National Mint of Bolivia was constructed to process the smelted silver into real coins, which were then shipped to Arica on the western coast of South America and from there to the Spanish Main and points around the world.
 The minted coins were to have a silver content of 93 parts per 100, as decreed by King Philip IV of Spain in December 1642.